 Thumb typing remains practical with 10-inch tablets in portrait mode, but would be out of the question in landscape if it weren’t for a clever trick: both iOS and Windows have a split keyboard built in.
 This divides the keyboard into two parts which are positioned on either side of the screen so that all the keys can be easily reached.
 Other popular options are to lay the tablet down and type with the forefingers, or purchase an external keyboard.

 Although devices with screens this size are more much more portable than laptops, carrying one around is something of a commitment, and generally only done when by people who know they are going to need their tablet.
 These aren’t devices that will go into a purse, but still ride well in a backpack or briefcase.
-Those traveling with a full size model should consider investing in a gadget bag.
+Those traveling with a 10-inch model should consider investing in a gadget bag.

-Not surprisingly, they easily handle the full range of tasks anyone would want a computer to do, from the basics of internet and email to the most demanding business software.
+Not surprisingly, full-size tablets easily handle the full range of tasks anyone would want a computer to do, from the basics of internet and email to the most demanding business software.
 Although games aren’t their focus they can handle these as well, but are probably too large for lengthy ebook reading.

 Thumb typing in portrait mode is possible, though the size and weight of a 12-inch tablet can make this a bit cumbersome.
 Thumb typing in landscape mode is also possible thanks to the split screen keyboards mentioned earlier, but putting the device down and typing with the forefingers is probably more popular, and some models in this category come with an external keyboard.
 If not, adding one is highly recommended to take advantage the full capabilities of the computer.